STMUD ENGAGE ▸

 The big war is over.
 Nobody won.
 Treaties were signed in stations that smell like coolant and old smoke, and a hundred million junior officers got handed a ship and told to keep the silence.

-You play a fresh commissioned officer — Starfleet Ensign, KDF bekk, Tal Shiar operative, or Cardassian garresh.
-You graduate the academy with one starter ship, a small bridge crew you'll come to either trust or bury, and a galaxy full of people who don't yet know your name.
+You play a freshly commissioned officer — Starfleet ensign, KDF bekk, Tal Shiar operative, or Cardassian garresh.
+You graduate the academy with one starter ship, a small bridge crew you’ll come to either trust or bury, and a galaxy full of people who don’t yet know your name.

 What you do with that is the story.

 • Persistent.
-Player ships, crew rosters, and reputation persist across logins.
-The universe doesn't reset.
+Ships, crew rosters, and reputation survive logout.
+The universe doesn’t reset.

 • Player-driven.
-Every commissioned ship you see in the docking bay was named, captained, and crewed by another player.
+Every commissioned ship was named and crewed by another player.

 • Multi-faction.
-Federation, Klingon, Romulan, Cardassian.
-Same galaxy, different rules of engagement.
+Same galaxy, four different rules of engagement.

 • Not a clicker.
 You’ll type commands.
 You’ll read text.
 You’ll lose people.